 The Construction.
 As Toronto has soared in popularity as a place to live, it has quickly run out of places for its new- and old- comers to live, especially affordable ones.
 Clearly, more accommodation needs to be built.
 The skyline of Toronto, like many other “world cities” has become peppered with cranes.
 Come summer (the season which the ground is not frozen in) and many a luxury downtown condo is surrounded by construction of the same.
 While development truly necessary (and caused by immigrants such as us), we experienced the reality of living in what is essentially a big construction site: Where we weren’t able to open our windows without being greeted by the predictable melody of drilling.

-The Distances as a European, I’m used to the idea of hopping on the train to Paris for lunch.
+The Distances as a European (if I still get to say that – thanks Brexit), I’m used to the idea of hopping on the train to Paris for lunch.
 The idea of it taking more than a day to get somewhere by train is unheard of.
 The idea of not being able to get a train there even less so.
 Although Toronto is actually one of Canada’s best connected cities, with frequent trains to Montreal and onwards to Quebec, or to Ottawa and Niagara and London ( London, Ontario – that is), what looks like a tiny hop on the map can turn out to be a 7 hour drive.
 Hardly an option for a day trip.
 Travel is also expensive in Canada, with sleeper berths on the mighty Canadian (train) to Vancouver going for upwards of $2000 and flights to Vancouver costing the same as a flight back home to London.
 A weekend escape to Niagara on the Lake will easily set you back about $1000.

 The Food – this one might be a bit controversial, as to many, Toronto is a foodie destination, with a wide range of cuisines and cutting edge eateries inspired from around the world.
 Our issue was with the quality of ingredients.
 Given that Ontario’s soil is frozen for much of the year, it’s pretty difficult to grow much that tastes good without artificial help and most food is imported from the US.
 Which played havoc with our stomachs compared to what we were used to in Europe & India.